SliceSoftware/frontend-application-design/chapter6/README.md

 We can additionally wrap the `TextField` in a Material [Tooltip](https://mui.com/material-ui/react-tooltip/) for extra polish.

-Add a `Tooltip` with a `TextField` for adding new items.
+Add a `Tooltip` with a `TextField` in `TodoListView` below the list name.
 Use the `outlined`, `filled`, or `standard` variant based on your preference.

-Include an `autofocus` property so that the component takes the focus when the List renders.
+Include an `autoFocus` property so that the component takes the focus when the List renders.

 ```js
 <Tooltip title="Type and press `Enter` to add a new item" arrow>